 Or spend a day touring and tasting the best varieties at Luckett Vineyards and Benjamin Bridge Vineyards, followed by an incredible dinner surrounded by grapevines, gardens, and cobblestone walkways at the dreamy Domaine De Grand Pre.

-Lobster Feast (Everywhere!)
+Indulge in a Lobster Feast (Everywhere!)

 Sink your teeth into Nova Scotia lobster morning, noon, and night.
 Start the day with Lobster Benedict at the Pictou Lodge Resort, watching the sunrise over the ocean.